infiniflow/ragflow-docs/website/blog/2025-10-17-500-percent-faster-vector-retrieval-90-percent-memory-savings-three-groundbreaking-technologies-in-infinity-v0.6.0-that-revolutionize-hnswindex.md/index.md

 ### Solution 1: Original HNSW + LVQ Quantizer (HnswLvq)

-LVQ is a scalar quantization method that compresses each 32-bit floating-point number in the original vectors into an 8-bit integer[^3], thereby reducing memory usage to one-fourth of that of the original vectors.
+LVQ is a scalar quantization method that compresses each 32-bit floating-point number in the original vectors into an 8-bit integer[3], thereby reducing memory usage to one-fourth of that of the original vectors.

 Compared to simple scalar quantization methods (such as mean scalar quantization), LVQ reduces errors by statistically analyzing the residuals of each vector, effectively minimizing information loss in distance calculations for quantized vectors.
 Consequently, LVQ can accurately estimate the distances between original vectors with only approximately 30% of the original memory footprint.

 In the HNSW algorithm, original vectors are utilized for distance calculations, which enables LVQ to be directly integrated with HNSW.
 We refer to this combined approach as HnswLvq.
 In Infinity, users can enable LVQ encoding by setting the parameter `"encode"`: `"lvq"`:

 ```
-## 创建索引
+## Create index
 table_obj.create_index(
     "hnsw_index",
     index.IndexInfo(